-I’ve had more than one breakdown about never feeling like I fit in because people automatically put me in a box when they see me because of the color of my skin or they don’t acknowledge that massive side of me.
-But he has been there through those moments holding me close and reminding me that the kingdom of heaven will be as colorful as they come and that Jesus acknowledges me as Indian because he designed me that way.
+I’ve had more than one breakdown about never feeling like I fit in because people automatically put me in a box when they see me because of my skin color, or they don’t acknowledge that massive side of me.
+But he has been there through those moments, holding me close and reminding me that the kingdom of heaven will be as colorful as they come and that Jesus acknowledges me as Indian because he designed me that way.

 When was the right time to bring up the topic of marriage?

-After we dated for a couple of years, we chatted through when realistically would be a good time for marriage.
+After we dated for a couple of years, we chatted through realistically a good time for marriage.
 The way he respected my family by asking for their permission is something I am so thankful for.
 It’s not this archaic notion of asking to marry the girl like she’s property.
-To me, it was asking two of the most influential people in my life, my parents, if he could join our family and if I could join his.
-Different races and cultures, the same incredible value on family.
+It was asking two of the most influential people in my life, my parents, if he could join our family and if I could join his: different races and cultures, the same incredible value on family.

 How do you react to people who say the reason you married a white guy is that you don’t like your own race?

 This only happened once to me.
-You know what I did?
-Paid them no attention because it was such an absolutely stupid thing to say.
+Do you know what I did?
+I paid them no attention because it was such a foolish thing to say.
 I love being Indian.
 I love being brown.
 I love being Shruthi.
 My culture is so important to me, and my husband embraces it with open arms like he’s dancing to bhangra.
 If I didn’t like my own race, why the actual heck would my husband embrace it then?
 Byeee Felicia.

 What are some things you guys have changed because of each other’s backgrounds?

-Well for starters, I could not do PDA (public displays of affection) if there were Indian people around.
-Sometimes we will be walking holding hands, and he goes, “Oh look at that Indian family!” and I’ll instinctively pull my hand away and he will laugh hysterically.
-I think the reason I do this is because I feel like all Indian people are related (?!) and I didn’t grow up seeing many public displays of affection.
+Well, for starters, I could not do PDA (public displays of affection) if there were Indian people around.
+Sometimes we will be walking holding hands, and he goes, “Oh, look at that Indian family!” and I’ll instinctively pull my hand away, and he will laugh hysterically.
+I think I do this because I feel like all Indian people are related (?!), and I didn’t grow up seeing many public displays of affection.
 I’m so weird!!!
-He used to get irritated with me, but now he just makes fun of me.
-I think I prefer the irritation :D.
+He used to get irritated with me, but now he makes fun of me.
+I prefer the irritation :D.